https://www.humantruth.info/romania.html

 Health:

 Romania has some poor policies and cultural issues which cause some public health problems.
-Romania does better than average when it comes to its fertility rate16 and in its average life expectancy13 (but bad for Europe).
-However Romania performs less well in most areas.
-It does worse than average in its suicide rate38, its adolescent birth rate39 (amongst the worst in Europe), its immunizations take-up40, its food aid and health contributions and WHO compliance41 (amongst the highest in Europe) and in its smoking rate42.
-And finally, it sits amongst the bottom 20 when it comes to its alcohol consumption rate43.
-The number of overweight adults has increased by 14% during the last 40 years.
+Romania does better than average in its fertility rate16 and in its average life expectancy13 (but bad for Europe).
+When it comes to most other metrics, Romania does not do well.
+It does worse than average in its suicide rate38, its adolescent birth rate39 (one of the highest in Europe), its immunizations take-up40, its food aid and health contributions and WHO compliance41 (one of the worst in Europe) and in its smoking rate42.
+And finally, it sits amongst the bottom 20 in its alcohol consumption rate43.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Romania improved by +6.8yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Romania's peak fertility rate was 3.66 in 1967.Life Expectancy Higher is better13 | ||

 ---|---|---|